Design Editing for Offline Model-based Optimization: Appendix

 \subsection{Sensitivity to the Choice of m}

 In Eq.~(\ref{eq:add_noise}), selecting a time $m$ close to $M$ results in $\boldsymbol{x}_{perturb}$ resembling random Gaussian noise, which introduces greater flexibility into the new design generation process.
-On the other hand, if $m$ is closer to $0$, the resulting design retains more characteristics of the existing top design.
+On the other hand, if $m$ is closer to $0$, the resulting design retains more characteristics of the pseudo design candidates.
 Thus, $m$ serves as a critical hyperparameter in our methodology.
 This section explores the robustness of DEMO to various choices of $m$.
 We perform experiments on one continuous task, SuperC, and one discrete task, TF$8$, with $m$ ranging from $0$ to $1000$ in increments of $100$.
-As illustrated in Figure~\ref{fig:t0_choice}, DEMO generally outperforms the baseline methods with different choices of $m$.
+As illustrated in Figure~\ref{fig:t0_choice}, DEMO generally outperforms the Diffusion-only and Grad-only methods.
 Nevertheless, overly extreme values of $m$, whether too high or too low, can diminish performance.
-Selecting an excessively low $m$ causes the model to adhere too closely to the distribution of existing designs, while choosing an overly high $m$ biases the model towards the pseudo-target distribution, neglecting the guidance of existing top designs.
-Choosing $m$ from a mid-range effectively balances the influences from both the pseudo-target distribution and the top existing designs.
-Empirical results suggest that an $m$ within the range of $[200, 600]$ yields optimal performance, leading us to set $m=400$ for all tasks.
+Selecting an excessively low $m$ causes the model to adhere too closely to the pseudo design candidates, while choosing an overly high $m$ biases the model towards the distribution of existing designs, neglecting the guidance of pseudo design candidates.
+Choosing $m$ from a mid-range effectively balances the influences from both the prior distribution and the pseudo design candidates, leading us to set $m=600$ for all tasks.